 Following DEFRA's approval of Valpak's 2016 proposal, Grant Thornton were appointed as Administrators of the 2016 WEEE Compliance Fee cycle.
-We have first-hand and recent experience of administering the compliance fee and would bring our knowledge and expertise to the process having undertaken this role in the previous compliance year.
+We have first-hand and recent experience of administering the compliance fee and would bring our knowledge and expertise to the process having undertaken this role in the 2016 compliance year.
 We perform our work professionally, effectively and efficiently against expectations and are responsive to matters that arise.
-If we were to be appointed for the 2017 cycle we would seek to utilize the same resources from the prior year for consistency and to benefit from previous experience.
-We have used our experience of the prior year cycle to modify the approach that we would take in the 2017 cycle.
+If we were to be appointed for the 2018 cycle we would seek to utilize the same resources from the 2016 year for consistency and to benefit from previous experience.
+We have used our experience of the 2016 cycle and related feedback to modify the approach that we would take in the 2018 cycle.
 For instance, we have updated the notes on the scheme information template to provide clarification on the data required from schemes, and we have adjusted, and provided further detail on, the proposed timeline for the process.

-2015 WEEE Compliance Fee - agreed upon procedure for participating organisation information included in the WEEE Compliance Fee data collection form completed for submission to the WEEE Compliance Fee Administrator.
+2015 WEEE Compliance Fee - agreed upon procedure for participating organisation the WEEE Compliance Fee Administrator.
 Our engagement was undertaken in accordance with the International Standard on Related Services 4400 applicable to agreed-upon procedures engagements.

-As part of the WEEE Regulations, in February 2016 Grant Thornton was commissioned by a participating organisation to perform an agreed-upon procedures review with respect to the
+As part of the WEEE Regulations, in February 2016 Grant Thornton was commissioned by a participating organisation to perform an agreed-upon procedures review with respect to the information included in the WEEE Compliance Fee data collection form completed for submission to